 In 1993, South Africa adopted the Space Affairs Act No. 84, amended in 1995 with the Space Affairs Act No. 64.
 This establishes the South African Council for Space Affairs (Section 4) and refers to "the activities directly contributing to the launching of spacecraft and the operation of such craft in outer space" (Section 1, xix).
 The Act addresses the question of responsibilities of the State for national activities (Section 5), liability of the licensee for damage (Section 14), as well as the issue of limitation of State's liability or any person employed by the State in respect of actions undertaken under the Act in good faith and without negligence (Section 21).
-It details the conditions to obtain a licence delivered by the South African Council for Space Affairs (Sections 11 and 12), which can amend, suspend, or revoke a licence (Section 13).
+It details the conditions to obtain a licence delivered by the South African Council for Space Affairs (Section 13).
 The Council may designate an inspector to ascertain that the authorisation conditions are being complied with the licensee (Section 10).
-The Council maintains the national registry of space objects.142
+The Council maintains the national registry of space objects.